cloudposse/atmos/website/docs/design-patterns/organizational-structure-configuration.md

 - You want to provision the infrastructure into many regions

+## Benefits

+The **Organizational Structure Configuration** pattern provides the following benefits:

+- The defaults for the components, organizations, tenants/OUs, regions, account/stages are defined in just one place (and then imported) making the entire configuration extremely [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), reusable, and easy to understand and manage

+- New Organizations can be easily added and configured without affecting the configurations for the existing organizations

+- New tenants/OUs can be easily added to an organization without affecting the configurations for the existing tenants/OUs

+- New stages/accounts can be easily added to a tenant/OU without affecting the configurations for the existing stages/accounts

+- New regions can be added to the infrastructure, configured with Atmos, and components provisioned into the regions.
+New regions can be used for te general infrastructure, or for disaster recovery (DR), or for compliance and audit

+- After adding new organizations, tenants, accounts or regions, the entire configuration will still remain DRY, reusable and easy to manage thanks to using the described folder structure, catalogs, mixins, and hierarchical [imports](/core-concepts/stacks/imports)

 ## Example

 The following example shows the Atmos stack and component configurations to provision the `vpc` and `vpc-flow-logs-bucket` components into